tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 - Support different logging methods depending on the environment (local development, staging, production,...)

----
+> In my opinion, the above logging principals are applied not only for Microservices system but also

-> The above not only applied for Microservices but also other Monolith and Distributed systems.
-You
+> other Monolith and Distributed systems.
+The only differences in Microservices is how to link the
-> will need...
+> related log entries in different services, which will be discussed later.